gau-nernst/lmdb-python/README.md

 ## Installation

+From wheels: To be provided

-Clone and install the repo directly
+From source: Clone recursively and install the repo directly

 ```bash
 git clone --recursive https://github.com/gau-nernst/lmdb-python